 Monica Borger, administrative assistant to the Newman University Campus Ministry, thanked the Student Government Association its help with the project.

 “We are excited for the new carpet and to begin this process to renovate the place where we worship,” Borger said.

 The new carpet in the chapel is expected to be fully installed by the end of this week – just in time for Mass this Sunday and the start of the Spring 2016 semester.

-UPDATE – March 11, 2016: A commenter to this story, Gene Wetter ’59, provided a scanned image of St. John’s Chapel during the first all-student daily Mass taken from a 1958 copy of “The Dial” – the college yearbook back when Newman University was named Sacred Heart Junior College.
+UPDATE – March 11, 2016: A commenter to this story, Gene Wetter ’59, provided a scanned image of St. John’s Chapel during the first all-student daily Mass taken from a 1958 copy of “The Dial” – the college yearbook back when Newman University was named Sacred Heart Academy.
 The photo shows the same design in the floor before carpet was installed.
 Read more of Newman University’s history here.